Digital Millennium Copyright Act

 As a matter of policy, the Division of IT takes action when it is notified that someone is using the University’s network to distribute copyrighted materials without permission.

 Early Settlement Letters

-There are many online alternatives for illegal downloading.
-A list of many of these services is available on the Educause website.
+There are many options for legal downloading; a list of many of these services is available on the Educause website.

 The Division of IT provides educational materials about the potential legal and policy enforcement consequences of illegal file sharing.
 To find out more about these programs, please contact the IT Security group at firstname.lastname@example.org.

-To comply with the law and to protect yourself from possible litigation, we strongly encourage you to remove illegally-obtained copyrighted material from your computer, and to stop downloading copyrighted material illegally if you do so now.
-We will continue our education efforts in this area, but ultimately the choice is yours.
+To comply with the law and to protect yourself from possible litigation, we strongly encourage you to remove illegally obtained copyrighted material from your computer and to stop downloading copyrighted material illegally if you do so now.
+We will continue our educational efforts in this area, but ultimately the choice is yours.